 - a. the funding opportunities and the launching of calls under the RDPs; - b. the administrative procedures to be followed in order to qualify for financing under a RDP; - c. the procedures for examining applications for financing; - d. the eligibility conditions and/or criteria for selecting and evaluating the projects to be financed; - e. the names of persons or contacts at national, regional or local level who can explain the way RDPs work and the criteria for selecting and evaluating the operations; - f. the responsibility of beneficiaries to inform the public about the aim of the operation and the support from the EAFRD to the operation in accordance with section 2 of Part 1.
-The g. the procedures for the examination of complaints under Article 74(3) of Regulation (EU) No 1303/2013.
+The Managing Authority may request potential beneficiaries to propose indicative communication activities, proportional to the size of the operation, in the applications; - g. the procedures for the examination of complaints under Article 74(3) of Regulation (EU) No 1303/2013.